cadon0/gif-to-the-beat/README.md

 #### Short version:

-- Download [this .zip file](https://puu.sh/GtYqP/02f8078997.zip).
+- Download [this .zip file](https://github.com/cadon0/gif-to-the-beat/releases/download/v1.0.1/gif-to-the-beat.zip).
 Extract it anywhere
-- Double-click `start.bat`
+- Open the folder and double-click `start.bat`
   - You will be asked to enter the osu!
 "Songs" folder if running for the first time
 - Add a "Browser" source in OBS with URL `http://localhost:727/catjam` and `width`/`height` 112
   - Open the URL in a web browser to check that it's syncing correctly as the OBS preview is delayed